vasylmiskiv/heroes-api/README.md

 ## Installation
 ### Install the dependencies and devDependencies and start the server.
+#### Open your favorite Terminal and run these commands:
 - Open the folder:
 ```sh
 cd heroes-api
 ```
-- Open your favorite Terminal and run these commands:
+- Install dependencies:
 ```sh
 npm i
 ```